 School dances are to be held in our school with the exception of the Junior-Senior Prom.
 Non MRH Students are to register before the dance.
-Date registration must be done by 2:30 p.m. on the day preceding the dance.
+Date registration must be done one week prior to the event to complete a background check.
 NO outside guest may be admitted without this completed form.
 At least one member of each registered couple must be an MRH Student.
 Students suspended are not eligible to participate in any school activities.
 In order to provide a safe environment, students, or guests, may be refused admittance to any school dance, or function, at the discretion of the administration.
 Doors close for admission two hours after the dance start time.
+Once a student enters they may not leave and return.
 All school policies are in effect at all school sponsored dances regardless of the location